 Each holder of the Redeemable Convertible Preferred Shares shall be entitled to receive dividends at the rate of eight percent (8%) per annum as and if declared by the Board of Directors in preference and priority ("Preferential Dividends") to the Series Seed Convertible Preferred Shares and ordinary shares.
 After payment of the Preferential Dividends, each shareholder of the Company shall be entitled to receive dividends payable in cash out of any remaining funds that are legally available therefore, on parity with each other on an as-converted basis, when, as and if declared by the Board of Directors.

-For the years ended December 31, 2017 and 2018, no dividends were declared by the Company's Board of Directors on the Preferred Shares.
+For the years ended December 31, 2017, 2018 and 2019, no dividends were declared by the Company's Board of Directors on the Preferred Shares prior to the automatic conversion into ordinary shares upon the Company's IPO.